varjolab/ProteoGyver/README.md

     - FragPipe (combined_prot.tsv)
     - DIA-NN (pg_matrix.tsv)
     - Generic matrix format (one row = one protein, one column = one sample)
+  - mzTab support is experimental.
+Currently only supported according to the example files provided, with an embedded sample table.
+    - The example mzTab file is from HUPO-PSI, and represents a label free experiment with two study variables, and 6 total assays, where one assay consists of one MS run.
+- Supported software versions:
+  - FragPipe 23.1
+  - DIA-NN 2.2 academia

 ### Input options guide